perlindgren/srp-analysis/README.md

 # Lab4

 In this lab you will implement response time analysis (and overall schedulability test) adhering to the Stack Resource Policy (SRP).
-While SRP allows for both static and Earliest Deadline First scheduling, the RTIC framework adopts static priorities.
+While SRP allows for both static and Earliest Deadline First (EDF) scheduling, the RTIC framework adopts static priorities.
 We will make the same simplification in this lab.

 Implement the response time analysis, and overall schedulability test.
-(Skeleton found under `srp_analysis`.)
+(Skeleton found under `src`.)

 ## Optional for higher grades